charlietw/hours-tracking/README.md

 ### Usage

 Some common use cases:

+* ``` python hours.py --setup``` ensures that the worksheet structure is set up correctly and provides instructions if not.

 * ``` python hours.py --interactive``` (or ``` python hours.py -i```) will run an interactive CLI, providing you with menu options to select, including:
     * Adding new rows